milliomics/iSpatial.py/README.md

-# iSpatial.py: Python Implementation of iSpatial
+# iSpatial_py: Python Implementation of iSpatial

 A Python reimplementation of the iSpatial R package for integrating single-cell RNA sequencing (scRNA-seq) and spatial transcriptomics data to enhance spatial gene expression profiles.